charichard09/pizza-parlor/README.md

 Describe: Pizza.prototype.totalCost()

-Test1: "It should check for 'medium' input and add 13 to newPizza cost"
+Test1: "It should check for 'medium' or no input since 'medium' is auto checked and add 13 to newPizza cost"
 Code:
 const newPizza = new Pizza("medium", "yes", [" sausage", " pepperoni"], [" jalapeno", " onion"], "marinara");
 newPizza.totalCost();